Hi! I’m Jessica Festa, but you can call me Jessie. Welcome to Jessie on a Journey, a solo female and offbeat travel blog.

 How Can I Help You Live (And Travel!)
 Your Best Life?

-I offer online beginner and advanced classes with Writers.com, as well as one-on-one consulting and budget-friendly webinars.
+I offer online beginner and advanced classes, as well as one-on-one consulting and budget-friendly webinars.
 Blogging is great way to travel long term and make money!
+Also get access to my free library of blogging worksheets here.

 Want to travel but not sure where to start?
 I’ve helped tons of travelers just like you plan epic trips based on my own experience roaming the globe.
 You tell me your destination and style, I do the rest!